badoualy/kotlogram/README.md

 tl-builder: [Type Language](http://core.telegram.org/mtproto/TL) compiler
 ----------------
 Converts json-representation of [TL Schema](http://core.telegram.org/schema) to Java classes with generated classes for serializing and deserializing api messages and methods to their binary representation (see [Binary Data Serialization](https://core.telegram.org/mtproto/serialize)).
-Used JavaPoet to rewrite it from scratch, original version from ex3nder was way to sloppy and used 3 different model layers for no reason.
+Used JavaPoet to generate the classes.
 #### Usage
 1. Run the main class in tl-builder module with the layer value